3. How landlords can help their tenants

 Universal Credit is normally paid monthly, on the same date each month.
 As a landlord you should think about how this will fit with your own payment calendars, and whether changes to how and when you collect rent would help.

 You should also consider the level of support some tenants may need to make the successful transition to a single, direct monthly payment.
 In some situations it may be appropriate for their Universal Credit housing costs to be paid straight to you.
 This is known as an Alternative Payment Arrangement.
-In Scotland, claimants who have an online Universal Credit account can choose this option themselves.
+In Scotland, claimants can choose this option themselves.

 If you have previously received a managed Housing Benefit payment from the local authority, you will need to speak to your tenant to agree arrangements for collecting rent from them.
 Direct payments to a landlord will not be automatically put in place when someone moves onto Universal Credit.